bnsdavide03/bnsdavide03/README.md

 > *"Il grande vantaggio del giocare col fuoco è che non ci si scotta mai.
 Sono solo coloro che non sanno giocarci che si bruciano del tutto."* — Oscar Wilde

-I am a Computer Engineering student at the University of Bergamo, with a strong passion for IT and network engineering.
-I am currently completing my Bachelor's degree, focusing on both the theoretical and practical aspects of networking and computer technologies.
+I am a Computer Engineering student at the University of Bergamo, currently completing my Bachelor's degree.
+Throughout my academic career, I have mainly focused on **software development**, but I also developed a strong interest in **IT security** and system administration.

 My approach to work combines ambition and discipline, with a constant goal of pushing my limits.
-I value transparency and trust as the foundation for building solid and lasting relationships.
+I believe that **transparency and trust** are the foundation for building strong and lasting relationships.

+---

 ## 🛠️ Skills & Technologies